kewalaka/terraform-azurerm-avm-res-eventhub-namespace/README.md

 ### <a name="input_eventhub_network_rulesets"></a> [eventhub\_network\_rulesets](#input\_eventhub\_network\_rulesets)

-Description: The network rule set configuration for the Container Registry.
+Description: The network rule set configuration for the resource.
 Requires Premium SKU.

 - `default_action` - (Optional) The default action when no rule matches.
 Possible values are `Allow` and `Deny`.
 Defaults to `Deny`.
 - `ip_rule` - (Optional) A list of IP rules in CIDR format.
 Defaults to `[]`.
   - `action` - Only "Allow" is permitted
   - `ip_mask` - The CIDR block from which requests will match the rule.
-- `virtual_network_rule` - (Optional) When using with Service Endpoints, a list of subnet IDs to associate with the Container Registry.
+- `virtual_network_rule` - (Optional) When using with Service Endpoints, a list of subnet IDs to associate with the resource.
 Defaults to `[]`.
   - `ignore_missing_virtual_network_service_endpoint` - Are missing virtual network service endpoints ignored?
   - `subnet_id` - The subnet id from which requests will match the rule.